redblade/confservicedss/doc/architecture/Pledger_core_scenarios.md

     - [A] the DSS create **DeploymentOptions** with different options where a Service can be deployed, with **ranking**

 - configure the DSS **ServiceOptimisation** policy for each Service:
+    - **scaling**: the DSS scales either horizontally or vertically based on the SLA violations received.
+More details in the DSS component.
+    - **offloading**: the DSS offloads to the cloud or to the edge based on the SLA violations received.
+More details in the DSS component.
     - **resource**: the DSS dynamically changes the Service reserved resources.
 More details in the DSS component.
     - **latency**: the DSS optimises the edge-to-cloud latency according to ECODA algorithm
     - **resource_latency**: the DSS dynamically changes the Service resource reserved AND also optimises the edge-to-cloud latency according to ECODA algorithm